selfdriven-engagement/governance/docs/pages/updates-oct2025.md

 ### selfdriven Get-Together — Cardano Summit, Berlin

 - For the first time, four of the co-founders will be together in Berlin this November!
-- We’ll be attending the Cardano Summit and running the first **“selfdriven Reflect & Project”** session.
+- We’ll be attending the Cardano Summit and running the first *“selfdriven Reflect & Project”* session.
-- Early work has also started for a follow-up **“Reflect & Project”** gathering — potentially in Mallorca at the Beyonders Collective BioHub *?*
+- Early work has also started for a follow-up *“Reflect & Project”* gathering for all of the selfdriven community.
-- We look forward to catching up with many friends and collaborators at the Summit!
+- We look forward to catching up with many friends and collaborators at the Cardano Summit!

 ### Merch & Shop